lat-lon/teamengine-integration-testing/src/site/markdown/installation.md

 - **Apache jMeter**: Result data has been generated through jMeter script; the latest release is available from <http://jmeter.apache.org/download_jmeter.cgi>.

-If TEAM Engine is already installed into the machine then you can directly start from cloning the teamengine-inegration-testing otherwise,follow this link [TEAM Engine Installation Guide](https://github.com/opengeospatial/teamengine/blob/master/doc/en/index.rst) then move forward.
+If TEAM Engine is already installed into the machine then you can directly start from cloning the teamengine-integration-testing otherwise,follow this link [TEAM Engine Installation Guide](https://github.com/opengeospatial/teamengine/blob/master/doc/en/index.rst) then move forward.

 ### Get the source code